 TGba Editor: Editing instructions preceded by “TGba Editor” are instructions to the TGba editor to modify or insert material in the TGba draft.
 As a result of adopting the changes, the TGba editor will execute the instructions rather than copy them to the TGba Draft.

-SP: Do you agree to add the WUR Discovery Period subfield into the WUR AP subfield and add the WUR Discovery Period Present into the Bitmap Control field?
+SP: Do you agree to incorporate the proposed changes provided in document 11-18/1293r2 in the next draft of TGba?

 Y/N/A

 Elements